janikkreit/ParticleAI/README.md

 ## 3 Use the Neural Net

 After creating the text-files open the [particleAI.py](particleAI.py) file to set up some last things.

+Note:
+> the method *invmass(self, data)* require two particles with parameters (e.g. energy) at the right columns in *data*.
+If you've got more particles in your analysis you need to edit these functions.

 --- WORKING IN PROGRESS ---